-In October 2013, Atos ran a company-wide Great Place to Work survey which showed them that Atos employees wanted management to show more appreciation for good work and extra effort.
-But it was important to them that everyone would have the opportunity to receive special recognition.
+In October 2013, Atos ran a company-wide Great Place to Work survey which showed that Atos employees wanted management to show more appreciation for good work and extra effort.
+But it was important to the Atos team that everyone would have the opportunity to receive special recognition.

 A key challenge that Atos faced was ensuring that all employees could be recognised despite the diversity of their demographics.
-With 9,600 employees in the UK & Ireland and based across numerous locations, Atos’ scheme needed to be inclusive and robust.
+With 9,600 employees in the UK & Ireland and based across numerous locations, Atos’ employee recognition program needed to be inclusive and robust.

-Atos already offered a number of competitive recognition schemes in which 5,254 people were eligible for a bonus and all employees were eligible for a celebratory lunch to recognise their loyalty and long service.
-But they wanted to introduce schemes that were both different and unique, whilst still making every employee feel engaged – regardless of their service-line, location, status or role within the organisation.
+Atos already offered a number of competitive recognition initiatives in which 5,254 people were eligible for a bonus and all employees were eligible for a celebratory lunch to recognise their loyalty and long service.
+But the company wanted to introduce programs that were unique whilst still making every employee feel engaged – regardless of their service-line, location, status or role within the organisation.

-They identified three key elements to making a successful recognition scheme.
+The organisation identified three key elements to making a successful recognition program.
 It needed to align with the company’s vision and values, it had to align with the objectives set by each business area, and it must give every employee an opportunity to shine.
-To make all of this happen, Atos decided to use a number of unique Reward & Recognition elements that catered to both their online and offline employees.
+To make all of this happen, Atos decided to use a number of unique reward and recognition ideas that catered to both its online and offline employees.

 Recognition Month was launched and it became pivotal in Atos’ recognition strategy.
-During the month, weekly themes and incentives were promoted to employees.
-In the first week, peer to peer eCards were implemented so staff could instantly recognise and thank their colleagues.
-In week two, a custom made order form for Interflora was hosted on Prosper encouraging employees to send a bunch of flowers to a colleague up to the value of £35.
+Throughout the month, weekly themes and incentives were promoted to employees.
+In the first week, peer-to-peer eCards were implemented so staff could instantly recognise and thank their colleagues.
+In week two, a custom made order form for a floral business was hosted on Prosper, encouraging employees to send a bunch of flowers to a colleague up to the value of the equivalent of $60 AUD.

-Week three and Atos opened The Accolade Hall of Fame on Prosper to recognise their Gold and Platinum award winners.
+Week three and Atos opened The Accolade Hall of Fame on Prosper to recognise its Gold and Platinum award winners.
 It was also launched at 15 different locations to include offline employees.
 During week four, Atos Star was opened and ran for two months.
-It was promoted as their most prestigious award to publicly recognise one outstanding employee who has consistently displayed teamwork, innovation and community spirit.
-The winner received £5,000 which was personally presented by the CEO, and 8 runners up were all credited £250 into their Prosper accounts.
+It was promoted as its most prestigious award to publicly recognise one outstanding employee who has consistently displayed teamwork, innovation and community spirit.
+The winner received the equivalent of more than $8,500 AUD, which was personally presented by the CEO, and eight runners up were all credited about $400 AUD into their Prosper accounts.

-Atos’ Reward & Recognition launch was a success and revealed the following results.
-Peer to peer recognition has seen an incredible take up with 2,860 eCards being sent in the last year alone.
+Atos’ reward and recognition launch was a success and revealed the following results: Peer-to-peer recognition has seen an incredible take up with 2,860 eCards being sent in the first year alone.
 This has enabled Atos to build a strong, positive culture of saying thank you.
 Recognition Month saw an amazing 640 additional people register on the Prosper platform, a 6% increase in engagement.
-A total of 828 votes were also cast in the Atos Star competition, and in total during Recognition Month an amazing 628 eCards were sent.
+A total of 828 votes were also cast in the Atos Star competition, and in total during Recognition Month employees sent 628 eCards to their peers.

 eCards sent to employees in first year